 Melt butter in saucepan on stove over medium to medium high heat; add fresh or canned chiles, place chiles in butter and sauté 2-3 minutes.

 Add chopped garlic and saute about 1 minute, being careful to not burn the garlic.

 Add flour a little at a time, to melted butter mixture and whisk.
 Cook on medium heat for about 1-2 minutes.
 The mixture will be thick and may clump.

-Add milks a cup at a time, whisking until smooth.
+Add the milk (half and half, evaporated and whole) a cup at a time, whisking until smooth.
 Continue stirring until sauce thickens over medium heat.

 Place macaroni in large baking dish that has been coated with cooking spray.

 Add 5 cups grated cheese and sauce.
 Fold until all ingredients are incorporated.

 Place pan on Traeger and cook for about 20-30 minutes or until dish is bubbly and cheese is melted.

 -This dish may be cooked in two large cast iron pans, two 9×13 pans or one large steam table pan (12×20).

 -You may also set the finished dish in the Traeger on the smoke setting for 30 minutes before cooking.
 Then heat the grill to 375 and cook for 20 minutes.